Canon 1100D vs Panasonic GX80

-The Canon EOS 1100D (called Canon T3 in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2011 and April 2016.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and April 2016.
 The 1100D is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1100D) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 12.2 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12.2 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1100D vs Panasonic GX80

 The physical size and weight of the Canon 1100D and the Panasonic GX80 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (33 percent) than the Canon 1100D.
 Moreover, the GX80 is markedly lighter (14 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the GX80 are weather-sealed.